DeepakRSawalka/Web_Application_API/README.md

 **Hashicorp Packer**: Used for creating custom AMIs, streamlining deployment with pre-configured environments.

 **CloudWatch**: Provides logging and monitoring, enabling efficient debugging and performance tracking.

+**Custom Metrics with StatsD**: The project employs StatsD for custom metrics collection.
+This setup enables the generation of detailed insights into application operations, including custom events and performance metrics.

 ## SetUp and Installation